Private Gradient Estimation is Useful for Generative Modeling: Supplementary Material

-Our approach trains the network with datasets $D$ and projection vectors $\mathbf{v}$.
+Our approach trains the network with datasets $D$ and projection vectors $\bs{v}$.
 It is necessary to calculate the joint probability to clarify the association of each vector.
-We again note that our purpose is to generate differentially private images.
-Depending on the post-processing property of differential privacy, we can achieve our goal by implementing differential privacy at any point before generating the images.
-Next, we prove that our DPPM satisfies differential privacy by proving that the loss function in the training process satisfies differential privacy.
+Next, we prove that our PGE satisfies differential privacy based on Lemma.~\ref{lemma:dataset}.